 Then we visit the Killing Fields of Choeung Ek, a grim reminder of Cambodia's bloody past under Pol Pot.
 It is almost inconceivable to confront the nature of true evil here in this gentle land, but the Buddhist memorial at Choeung Ek commemorates the estimated 1.7 million victims of the Pol Pot genocide—and this execution site is just one of many throughout Cambodia.

 After lunch at a local restaurant, we visit Tuol Sleng Genocide Museum.
 The Khmer Rouge used this former high school as a place to torture prisoners throughout the years from its rise to power in 1975 to its fall in 1979.

-After breakfast this morning, we’ll board a motorcoach for our trip to Siem Reap, a town within the boundaries of the ancient city of Angkor.
-We travel through Cambodia’s Kampong Thom Province, catching glimpses of rural scenes.
-We'll stop en route to visit Skuon, a village famous for raising tarantulas, as well as a stonecarvers’ village.
-We enjoy lunch at a local restaurant, then arrive in Siem Reap in the early afternoon.
+After breakfast this morning, we'll board a motorcoach for our trip to Siem Reap, a town within the boundaries of the ancient city of Angkor.
+We travel through Cambodia's Kampong Thom Province, catching glimpses of rural scenes.
+We'll stop en route to visit Skuon, a village famous for raising tarantulas.
+We enjoy lunch at a local restaurant, then visit a stonecarvers' village before heading off to Siem Reap in the early afternoon.